RidwanSharkar/Eidolon-VI/README.md

 ## Custom Model Creation
 All my own stunts - no external models/imports/assets used.
 First time I've ever done anything like this, so stuck with a 'bone' theme that seemed easier to work with.

-- built unit and weapon models by combining primitive geometries like cylinders, spheres
+- Built unit and weapon models by combining primitive geometries like cylinders, spheres
-- created unique shapes using Three.js Shape class to create 2D shapes with mathematical functions, that are then extruded into 3D
+- Created unique shapes using Three.js Shape class to create 2D shapes with mathematical functions, that are then extruded into 3D
-- special effect animations using `useFrame` and mathematical functions
+- Special effect animations using `useFrame` and mathematical functions
-- glowing effects using emissive materials and point lights
+- Glowing effects using emissive materials and point lights
-- particle effects using instanced meshes and shader materials
+- Particle effects using instanced meshes and shader materials

 ### Bone Wings
 ![BONEWING CREATION](https://github.com/user-attachments/assets/dde85184-7ff0-4899-b287-e9c7116630c5)